qor/publish/README.md

 ## Publish Event

+To avoid a large amount (*n*) of draft events when applying the Publish feature to a set of (*n*) records, it is possible to batch the events into a single, high-level event which represents the set of (*n*) events.
+To do this, use the `PublishEvent` feature.

-In some cases, you might want to update many records, but don't want to show all of them as draft, for example, when sorting products, I have changed 100 products's position, but don't want to show 100 products as draft, but only want to show one event `Changed product's sorting` in the draft page, after publish this event, then publish all position changes to production, `PublishEvent` is built for that
+For example, when sorting products, say you have changed 100 products' positions but don't want to show 100 products as draft nor have to go through the horrible process of publishing 100 products, one at a time.
+Instead, you can show a single, high-level event such as `Changed products' sorting` in the draft page.
+After publishing this single event, all of the associated position changes will be published.

 ```go
 // Register Publish Event